sergeyen7/sergeyen7.github.io/index.md

 * * *

-* You can invest your money in my Hyperliquid vault - if you clearly understand theory of trend following in next chapters:
+* You can invest your money in my Hyperliquid vault - if you clearly understand theory of trend following described in next chapters:

      [Vault Donchian Quest Research](https://app.hyperliquid.xyz/vaults/0x54094fd5077de413017b5e83da0b587043b55144).